Patou Parts Ways with Artistic Director Guillaume Henry After Seven Years

-On February 6, Patou, the maison under the LVMH Group, announced that it has ended its partnership with artistic director Guillaume Henry.
-The collaboration, which began in 2019 and spanned nearly seven years, concluded by mutual agreement, with Henry set to focus on other projects going forward.
+On February 6, Patou, a maison under the LVMH Group, announced the termination of its partnership with Artistic Director Guillaume Henry.
+The collaboration, which had continued for approximately seven years since 2019, was by mutual agreement, with Henry set to dedicate himself to other projects going forward.

-Guillaume Henry joined Patou in 2018 to lead the revival of the historic house, which had been dormant in fashion for nearly three decades.
-Following LVMH’s acquisition of a majority stake in the brand that same year, Patou embarked on a full-scale relaunch.
-Reinterpreting the maison’s heritage through a contemporary lens, Henry articulated a light, modern vision of femininity, shaping a new expression of the “Patou woman.”
+Henry joined the maison in 2018 to lead the revival of Patou, whose fashion activities had been dormant for approximately 30 years.
+Against the backdrop of LVMH acquiring majority control of the brand that same year, Patou began its full-scale relaunch.
+He is known for reinterpreting the maison’s heritage while presenting a contemporary and light-hearted vision of femininity, establishing a new expression of the “Patou Woman.”

-Traditional leopard and check patterns were interwoven with medieval influences, while embroidery, instrument-shaped jewelry, jingling bell details, and reimagined berets added a sense of celebration and poetic rhythm.
-With this presentation, Henry’s creative chapter at Patou came to a close.
+Additionally, traditional patterns such as leopard and check were interwoven with medieval motifs, while embroidery, jewelry modeled after musical instruments, bell details, and reinterpreted berets added a sense of festivity and poetry to the collection.

 Commenting on the announcement, Sidney Toledano, who has long been part of LVMH’s executive leadership, said: “I would like to thank Guillaume for the energy he has brought and wish him every success in his future projects.”